ElsevierSoftwareX/SOFTX_2020_135/README.md

 with x, y, z coordinates and block centered nodes.
 The system of equations can be solved explicitly, implicitly or semi-implicitly.

+A code demonstartion is available as Code Ocean Capsule: https://codeocean.com/capsule/4639982/tree

 [More detailed information on the equations](https://git.rwth-aachen.de/SHEMAT-Suite/SHEMAT-Suite-open/-/wikis/equations)